Remembering Cannon’s brief flirtation with the big time

 Michael Cutler: I don’t believe this.
 All that talk about never giving up is all lies.
 You never believed it yourself.
 And what you said to me, remember?
 “Now is the time to do it for yourself”.
 “The world meets nobody halfway”.
 “If you want it, you gotta take it”.

 The movie’s finale, one that sees Michael steal one of his grandfather’s trucks and drive part way to Vegas after a total of two minutes behind the wheel with his father, is a mixture of The Karate Kid‘s tournament finale with a dash of pro wrestling swagger.
 Replace karate with arm wrestling and Sammy Hagar with Joe Esposito and what you have is a kind of roles-reserved retread of the same old formula, Michael even coming to the aid of his mentor when the chips are down during the film’s deliciously overblown climax.
 Ultimately, Hawk’s once unwilling chip off the old block buys into the movie’s hypermasculine spirit, choosing his father’s self-made American hero over Loggia’s institutionalised corporate bigwig.
-The movie is about self-determination and human spirit triumphing over brash and bravado, the little man overcoming corporate America with the kind of traditional values that exist only in the mind of Menahem Golan, and I love him for it.
+The movie is about self-determination and human spirit triumphing over wealth and status, the little man overcoming corporate America with the kind of traditional values that exist only in the mind of Menahem Golan, and you gotta love him for it.
 Imagine Martin Sheen’s Carl Fox conquering Gordon Gekko’s attempts to crush his modest company with a spot of arm wrestling and you have the general idea.

 With Stallone at the wheel and a dozen other commercial prerequisites in place, Over the Top had smash hit written all over it, so why exactly did it fare so poorly off the back of the extravagantly successful Cobra released just a year prior?
 With the release of Masters of the Universe and Superman IV: The Quest For Peace, the reasons would become evident.
 Like those movies, Over the Top had the star power and the budget to carry it, but beneath the mainstream sheen this is paint by numbers delineations, textbook moralities and hackneyed relationships all wrapped in a perfunctory bow.
 With Cobra, audiences didn’t quite know what to expect, and with Warner Brothers lending their name to the product everything pointed to a step-up for Cannon, but just like those other movies Over the Top is B-movie pap masquerading as big-budget extravaganza.
 That formula may have flown in the VHS arena, but when you enter the Hollywood gauntlet people expect a little more bang for their buck.
 With a PG certificate and themes that youngsters can relate to, this is a movie very much in the kids mode, but despite its WWF aspirations it’s just not that appealing conceptually.
 Given a choice, would you have preferred to see Over the Top or The Princess Bride?
 Over the Top or Project X?
 Hell, Over the Top or Police Academy 4: Citizens on Patrol?
 For me, the movie falls into something of a grey area commercially.

-Still, you have to give it to Golan-Globus.
+Even with so much misguided spuriousness, you have to give it to Golan-Globus.
 Like Icarus pepped-up on testosterone, Cannon Pictures rocketed to the sun and crashed down in a commercial ball of flames, but they did so with admirable self-belief, buoyed by an unwavering passion for making movies and a childlike outlook that could only have ended in disaster.
 In the end, they may have bitten off more than they could chew, but for a pair of Israeli cousins who began with relatively modest ambitions, to go from producing low-budget, bargain basement scripts to working with some of the industry’s lead players, all in less than a decade, was an unbelievable achievement undertaken on their own terms, something that will likely never be replicated.
 Their high-rolling escapades may have been short-lived, the likes of Superman IV and Masters of the Universe may have proven the butt of many a critical zinger throughout the years, but when it comes to 80s film lore Cannon have a rather notable seat at the high table.
 Cavalier, haphazard and completely over the top, but in the end, nobody did it better.